mguid73/MEGPuritz_Lab_Notebook/_posts/2024-04-05-Zymo-DNA_RNA-Extractions-of-Juvenile-Oysters-Protocol.md

 - Add **400 μL** of ***DNA/RNA Wash Buffer (kit)*** to *white spin-column*
 - Centrifuge at 16000 rpm for 30 seconds; discard flow-through
 - Add **80 μL** of ***DNAse reaction mix*** to each column (I add directly onto filter)
 - *Incubate at room temperature for 30 minutes*
+- *NOW IS A GOOD TIME TO PULL OUT RNA QUBIT STANDARD AND TAPESTATION SUPPLIES*
 - Add **400 μL** of ***DNA/RNA Prep Buffer (kit)*** to *white spin-column*
 - Centrifuge at 16000 rpm for 30 seconds; discard flow-through
 - Add **700 μL** of ***DNA/RNA Wash Buffer (kit)***